 Mulch

-Mulch is essential.
-The grand design is to keep soil covered as protection from the elements (there’s an entire ecosystem down there remember!), soil health goes backwards fast when left bare.
+Mulch is essential to keep soil covered as protection from the elements (there’s an entire ecosystem down there remember!)
+Soil health goes backwards fast when left bare.
+Mulch is also a smorgasbord of future food: grow a diverse biology with diverse mulch.
+Mulch comes in 2 ways, inert or living.
+Use both!

 Plants are powerful soil builders.
 Which makes complete sense, right – there they are, cloaking the earth.
 All those roots!
 Imagine!
-Of course they have purpose – many purposes.
+Of course they have purpose…. many purposes.
 Nature is way too cunning to let an opportunity like that sneak by.

-• Roots and the area around roots (the rhizosphere) are busy places.
-A diverse range of biology come for the sugars that are exuded there, trading them with the plants for minerals, immunity, information – whatever the plant requested.
+- Living plants build soil: Roots and the area around roots (the rhizosphere) are busy places.
+Biology feed on the sugars that are exuded there.
+In exchange for sugars, they provide the plants with minerals, immunity, information – whatever the plant requested.
 Cos yes, that’s exactly how it works.

-• Plants are easily broken down into humus when recycled as mulch or homemade compost.
+- Dead plants build soil: Plants are easily broken down into humus when recycled as mulch or homemade compost.
 No other organic matter incorporates as seamlessly.

 Use plants to strengthen your soil/ garden as a whole: